What Causes Clogs in a Commercial Drain?

 Similarly, most liquids are okay to put down the drain.
 Vinegar, juice, boiling water, and soda will pass right through the pipes with the water.

 As previously mentioned, an important exception to this is milk.
-Do not put milk down your drain.
+Do not put milk or other fatty liquids down your drain, as they can lead to clogs and potentially pose an environmental risk.

-Educating your staff is the most important way you can control what goes down your drains.
-It can be hard to differentiate what’s safe from what’s harmful, so talk to your staff about proper disposal of FOGs, paper, cotton, chemicals, and organics so that they know the proper way to maintain your drains too.
+Educating your staff is the best way to control what goes down your drains.
+It can be hard to differentiate what’s safe from what’s harmful, so talk to your staff about proper disposal of FOGs, paper, cotton, and organics so that they know the proper way to maintain your drains too.